Linux find Command: 32 Examples, From Beginner to Pro Level

 find /tmp -name "oldfile.txt" -delete

-Deletes a file named oldfile.txt
+Deletes a file named oldfile.txt in /tmp.

 6. ๐ Find Empty Files or Directories